 This script includes a number of deployment parameters for the VM.
 These parameters are described in the help information pertaining to the script which can be accessed by executing the following command:

-'''

 ./boot_uas.py -h

-'''

 The help information is provided as an appendix in this document.
-Refer to .
+Refer to boot_uas.py Help, on page 183.

-Important These instructions assume you are already logged on to the Onboarding Server.
+These instructions assume you are already logged on to the Onboarding Server.

 To deploy the AutoVNF VM: